HViktorTsoi/gitnote/投稿修改/ICRA-ACSC.md

 style.

 ## Unlike previous work, the claimed contribution of this paper is to make the best of the non-repetitive pattern of SSL utilizing temporal integration and feature refinement, which however does not theoretically contribute much to the state of art.

+## The implementation of the idea is too simple and still at the abstract level

+## More importantly, no theoretical or experimental comparison is done to claim the benefits of using the 3D and 2D corner features instead of planes - which is easy to get from Lidar point cloud.

+这里需要通过实验验证，用棋盘格的形式进行